StatAziz/AB-Testing-with-Python/README.md

 ## Business Problem

-Urban Wear, a clothing brand, is preparing to launch an eCommerce store.
+CityFit, a clothing brand, is preparing to launch an eCommerce store.
 Currently, the pre-launch page is live, and its primary goal is to collect as many emails from visitors as possible for the upcoming launch.
 As a Product Data Scientist at Urban Wear, my task is to design, run, and analyze an A/B experiment that tests two versions of the email sign-up button on the pre-launch page.

-- **Control:** The current red submit button.
+- **Control:** The current red submit button. 🔴
-- **Treatment:** A new green submit button.
+- **Treatment:** A new green submit button. 🟢

 The goal of this experiment is to help the product team at Urban Wear determine which version leads to higher email sign-up rates.

 ## Pre-Test Data Overview

-To better understand the current performance, I first reviewed the pre-test data, displaying the first five rows of the dataset:
+To better understand the current performance, I first reviewed the pre-test data.
+This dataset contains the following variables:

-_**Image-1: Data Overview**_

-This dataset contains essential information about visitor interactions, with fields like:
 - `visitor_id` (unique identifier of each visitor)
 - `date` (visiting date)
 - `email` (email address, `NaN` for not provided)